cdktf/cdktf-provider-cloudflare/docs/zeroTrustGatewayPolicy.java.md

 - *Type:* java.lang.Number

-A port number to use for upstream resolver.
+Specify a port number to use for the upstream resolver.
 Defaults to 53 if unspecified.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.10.1/docs/resources/zero_trust_gateway_policy#port ZeroTrustGatewayPolicy#port}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.11.0/docs/resources/zero_trust_gateway_policy#port ZeroTrustGatewayPolicy#port}

 ---